Vicky Riddiford Dipl. Counselling, Registered Member BACP (Accredited)

 07919 158972 / 01454 320088

-During our time together I will support you through the process of understanding how your situation could be connected to your past experiences and current influences.
-You can then begin to find new ways of looking at your life, and develop new strategies for moving forward.
+During your sessions I will support you through the process of understanding how your current situation has come about, and looking at strategies for moving forward.
 The key to the success of counselling is in establishing a trusting relationship, where you feel listened to and understood.
 This can enable you to explore topics which might feel too sensitive or upsetting to discuss with friends or loved ones.

 You can choose to work short-term and focus on a particular issue, or you may prefer to have longer-term support, to give yourself time to work things through at your own pace.